JXIong15/04-codequiz/README.md

 ## Known Bugs

 * Timer is off.
 The timer on the screen is correct, but when grabbing the time for the high scores, that time is wrong.
-* Hitting the "return" button instead of clicking on "Submit" makes the page go onto an error.

 ## Website Images